ibm-z-oss-oda/aniso8601/README.rst

   - Parse a repeating interval, get a date or datetime `generator <http://www.python.org/dev/peps/pep-0255/>`_

 * UTC offset represented as fixed-offset tzinfo
-* Parser separate from representation, allowing parsing to different datetime representations
+* Parser separate from representation, allowing parsing to different datetime representations (see `Builders`_)
 * No regular expressions

 Installation